swbooksmugglers/swbs-issue-tracker/user-guide/common/search.md

 The header section of the website contains a global search that can be used to search the database from anywhere on the site.

+If you're unable to find a title using the global search, you can [request a missing title](requesttitle.md).

 ## Page Level (Dataset) Search

 <img width="1084" height="570" alt="page-level-search" src="https://github.com/user-attachments/assets/5771243c-4153-474a-a1b4-22985188d2cd" />